justnonamenoname/lifeticle/readme.txt

 otherwise, a binding problem arises, which makes the issue of emergence meaningless.
 The properties of emergence can be obtained by modeling, for example: knowing the properties of a water molecule, by modeling a multitude of molecules, we can obtain the properties of water.
-The problem of pointwise binding requires a separate law, which also points to the fundamentality of qualia (the issue is discussed in the section on connection between qualia and the brain).
+The problem of pointwise binding requires a separate physical law, which also points to the fundamentality of qualia (the issue is discussed in the section on connection between qualia and the brain).
 If we find a neuron that contains information about a red color point, then the question arises: why does this lead to the color red?
 Without introducing qualia as a separate entity, it cannot be avoided.
 The fact that the brain is divided into regions, and that these regions influence qualia generation, does not contradict the existence of signal convergence for qualia to a central point - whose absence leads to the binding problem.
+No separation of qualia across different parts of the brain was found.
-The functional aspects of the brain belong to the "Easy Problem of Consciousness"/"Access Consciousness".
+The functional aspects of the brain belong to the "easy problem of consciousness"/"access Consciousness".
 To say qualia don't exist as a distinct phenomenon and based on information is equivalent in meaning to claiming a monitor resides in a processor.
 The non-existence of qualia would mean humans have no visual perception, no auditory experience, no pain sensation - this constitutes a dead state, where the organism operates without phenomenal consciousness.